michaelkolesidis/michaelkolesidis.com/README.md

 ## Videos

-**Note:** Note: The following videos are outdated and reflect slightly different, older versions of the website:
+**Note:** Note: The following screenshots are outdated and reflect older versions of the website:

 - [Desktop](https://www.youtube.com/watch?v=wfPkxVaBJ-o)